-When I was about twelve years old I saw a group of kids huddled around a bucket in a courtyard I was passing on my way home from school.
-Some of the kids were younger than me, and a few were older, or at least bigger.
+Once when I was about twelve years old I saw a group of kids huddled around a bucket in a courtyard I was passing on my way home from school.
+Some of the kids were younger than I was, and a few were older, or at least bigger.
 Some of them were laughing, some were just staring, and a couple looked scared.
 The biggest one, a boy, was holding a broom upside down, and thrusting the end of it into the bucket over and over again.
 There was something squealing in the bucket, and I found myself walking over without thinking about it.
 Some of the smaller kids saw me coming and took off, but the boy with the broom had his back to me, and didn’t notice me until I was right up next to him, peering over the edge of the bucket at a small, white, terrified mouse.
 It was covered in some kind of powder that smelled like bleach.
 “What are you doing??!!”
 I asked him, shocked.
-I took the broom.
 He stared at me, and so did the other kids who were still there, frozen.
 “I don’t know, ” he finally mumbled.
 “We found this mouse and didn’t know what to do with it.”
-He looked horrified and embarrassed, but he said, “Fine, you take it.”
-Which I did.
+He looked horrified and embarrassed, but he said, “Fine, you take it,” which I did, bucket and all.

 There’s so much I could say about the cycle of violence and abuse.
-Hurt people hurt people (or mice), as the saying goes.
+Hurt people hurt people, as the saying goes.
 If the people who were meant to love, nurture and protect you, didn’t, due to their own limitations or history of abuse, that’s a wound that needs healing.
-Few things feel worse than the belief that you are somehow not lovable.
-Or that you don’t matter, that you’re invisible.
+Few things feel worse than the belief that you are somehow not lovable or that you don’t matter, that you’re invisible.
 Most people experience times when they feel like that mouse.
-Terrified and alone and confused.
-Trapped and running in circles, shrieking for help, or feeling their fate is not in their own hands.
-Life can be like that sometimes.
-The end of a broom handle coming at us without any cause.
+Terrified and alone and confused, trapped and running in circles, shrieking for help, the end of a broom handle coming at them without any cause.
 Grief and loss can feel that way.
-The why of it can strip a person down to their bones.
+The why of it can strip a person down to her bones.
 You might believe in karma.
-You might think everything happens for a reason, or we choose the experiences we need for the evolution of our soul, or we arrive here with debts to pay from past lives.
-You may believe in chaos theory, in the butterfly effect, or that we turn to worm-food when we die and that’s that..
+You might think everything happens for a reason, or we choose the experiences we need for the evolution of our souls, or we arrive here with debts to pay from past lives.
+You may believe in chaos theory, in the butterfly effect, or that we turn to worm-food when we die and that’s that.
 You may think you create your reality with your thoughts.
 It doesn’t really matter.
-You’re a human being, and when you experience devastating loss, or violence or the kind of pain that makes it hard to breathe in and breathe out, it becomes obvious that we are all equally vulnerable.
+You’re a human being, and when you experience devastating loss, violence or the kind of pain that makes it hard to breathe in and breathe out, it becomes obvious that we are all equally vulnerable.
 People cling to beliefs as if they’re shields.
-If I’m a good person and I do good things, I’ll be rewarded.
-But life doesn’t work that way, as any number of good people can tell you.
+If I’m a good person and I do good things, I’ll be rewarded, but life doesn’t work that way, as any number of good people can tell you.
 Sometimes horrendous things happen to the most beautiful human beings.